How to send push notifications to Firebase Cloud Messaging

 In order to use FCM with Knock you'll need to synchronize your users device tokens retrieved from the FCM SDK in either Android, iOS, or Web to Knock by setting channel data for your recipient.

-You can follow the appropriate quickstart guide for your platform on FCM to see how to get the device token.
+You can follow the appropriate quickstart guide for either iOS, Android, or Web on FCM to see how to get the device token.

 Managing tokens